Andy Roddick: Media appearances

-On his birthday, August 30, 2012, Roddick announced his plans to retire after the US Open.
-On September 4–5, he played his last match against Juan Martín del Potro.
-The match was suspended after the first point of a first-set tiebreak due to rain, with Roddick winning.
-However, when the match was resumed the next day, del Potro gained the momentum, which he never relinquished.

 At the 2013 AT&T Pebble Beach Pro-Am, Roddick played his first professional golf tournament (as an amateur) where he teamed up with professional golfer, John Mallinger.
 Although Roddick's team missed the cut to get the final round, he and Mallinger ended with a combined score of 16 under par (with Roddick individually hitting at a 6 handicap).

 In 2013, Roddick was hired by Fox Sports 1 as co-host for the network's flagship program Fox Sports Live.

 In 2015, Roddick joined the BBC as pundit and commentator for the 2015 Wimbledon Championships.

 In 2017, Roddick's wife revealed that he discarded most of his tennis trophies except the US Open trophy.